Written by on . Last updated May 22nd, 2026.

 Nearby towns and cities

 This earthquake may have been felt in Japan .
-The closest significant population center near the earthquake is Iwade in Wakayama, Japan.
-Iwade is located 22 kilometer (14 mi) south-east of the epicenter.
-The intensity of shaking and damage in Iwade is estimated to be around level IV on the Modified Mercalli Intensity scale (light shaking, likely no damage).
+The closest significant population center near the earthquake is Hashimoto in Wakayama, Japan.
+Hashimoto is located 23 kilometer (14 mi) south of the epicenter.
+Hashimoto experienced an earthquake intensity (MMI Scale) of roughly IV.
+That level implies light shaking and likely no damage.

-Major cities near this earthquake: Osaka is located 65 km to the north and experienced an intensity of IV (light shaking, likely no damage).
-Kobe is located 71 km to the northwest and experienced an intensity of IV (light shaking, likely no damage).
-Sakai is located 53 km to the north and experienced an intensity of V (moderate shaking, very light damage).
+Multiple large cities are in proximity of today's earthquake.
+Osaka is located 65 km to the north and experienced an intensity of IV (light shaking, likely no damage).
+Kobe is located 73 km to the northwest and experienced an intensity of IV (light shaking, likely no damage).
+Sakai is located 53 km to the north and experienced an intensity of IV (light shaking, likely no damage).

 An overview of nearby towns and cities is available in the overview below.
 If places don't have intensity data available, it likely means the experienced impact in those places was fairly small.